CapsAdmin/NattLua/README.md

 local y = x + 1
 ```

-This code will log an error about potentially calling a nil value.
-It would then duplicate the scope and remove nil from the union in the new scope.
+This code will report an error about potentially calling a nil value.
+It would then duplicate the scope and remove nil from the obj union in the new scope, making x a number so the operation x + 1 is valid.

 # Current status and goals

-This is currently an educational project, but my end goal is to develop a capable language to use for my other projects (such as [goluwa](https://github.com/CapsAdmin/goluwa)).
+My goal is to develop a capable language to use for my other projects (such as [goluwa](https://github.com/CapsAdmin/goluwa)).

 At the moment I focus strongly on type inferrence and adding tests while trying to keep the code maintainable.